Ewa Podleś: Life and career

-Her recent performances include roles of La Cieca in La Gioconda, Bertarido in Handel's Rodelinda, the title role in Rossini's Tancredi, the title role in Handel's Giulio Cesare, Isabella in Rossini's L'italiana in Algeri, Erda in Wagner's Ring Cycle (at the Seattle Opera), Klytämnestra in Richard Strauss's Elektra (with the Canadian Opera Company), Madame de la Haltière in Massenet's Cendrillon (at London's Royal Opera House), and the title role in Rossini's Ciro in Babilonia (in the work's US premiere at the Caramoor International Music Festival in July 2012 and at the Rossini Opera Festival in Pesaro, Italy, in August 2012).
+In 1996, she sang the role of the Marquise de Berkenfeld in Donizetti's La fille du régiment at La Scala in Milan, a performance which was preserved on DVD.
+Her return to the Met took place on 24 September 2008, when she sang the role of La Cieca in Ponchielli's La Gioconda.
+Her later performances included roles of La Cieca in La Gioconda, Bertarido in Handel's Rodelinda, the title role in Rossini's Tancredi, the title role in Handel's Giulio Cesare, Isabella in Rossini's L'italiana in Algeri, Erda in Wagner's Ring cycle (at the Seattle Opera), Klytämnestra in Strauss' Elektra (with the Canadian Opera Company and Opéra de Nice) and Madame de la Haltière in Massenet's Cendrillon (at London's Royal Opera House and Opéra-Comique) as well as Grandma ("Babulenka") in Prokofiev's The Gambler at Opéra de Monte-Carlo.
+She performed the title role in Rossini's Ciro in Babilonia when the work was revived 2012, in the US premiere at the Caramoor International Music Festival in July and at the Rossini Opera Festival in Pesaro, Italy, in August.
 Podleś was scheduled to sing Azucena in Verdi's Il trovatore at the Atlanta Opera in 2009, but withdrew.